jumper149/blugon/README.md

 # blugon
 **A simple Blue Light Filter for X**

-blugon is a simple and fast Blue Light Filter, that is highly configurable within your Dotfiles and provides a command line interface.
+blugon is a simple and fast Blue Light Filter, that is highly configurable and provides a command line interface.
 The program can be run just once or as a daemon (manually or via systemd).
 There are several different backends available.